Alliance Rail Holdings

-Alliance Rail Holdings is a railway company developing plans to operate passenger trains in the United Kingdom through its subsidiaries Great North Western Railway Company Limited (GNWR) and Grand Southern Railway (GSR).
-Despite various proposals, the company has not run any passenger services since its formation in 2009.
+Alliance Rail Holdings was a railway company developing plans to operate passenger trains in the United Kingdom through its subsidiaries Great North Western Railway Company Limited (GNWR) and Grand Southern Railway (GSR).
+Despite various proposals, the company did not run any passenger services.

-Alliance has undertaken detailed timetabling and economic work to support its applications to the Office of Rail & Road (ORR).
-Alliance is headed by Richard McClean who is also managing director of Grand Central.
+Alliance had undertaken detailed timetabling and economic work to support its applications to the Office of Rail & Road (ORR).
+Alliance was headed by Richard McClean who is also managing director of Grand Central.
 A new development team was announced on 12 August 2010.
-The venture is wholly owned by Arriva.
+The venture was wholly owned by Arriva.
+On 23 February 2023, the company was legally dissolved.